-- 'grooming' by sexual predators that might use published information to identify and contact them in person. - misappropriation/distortion of images to create suggestive or pornographic material. - bullying by reference to (or adaptation of) an image/film or published information in a way that might lower self esteem and lead to stress and anxiety.
+- 'grooming' by sexual predators that might use published information to identify and contact them in person. - Revealing schedules and locations of young people who may be involved in legal disputes between parents regarding custody issues. - misappropriation/distortion of images to create suggestive or pornographic material - bullying by reference to (or adaptation of) an image/film or published information in a way that might lower self esteem and lead to stress and anxiety